davepinch/pinchy.cc/collections/_fragments/an-obvious-fact-that-can-only-be-told.md

 ---
-title: "An obvious fact that can only be told."
+title: "an obvious fact that can only be told"
 tags:
   - Fragment
 ---